open-meteo/python-requests/README.md

 ### Pandas

-For `Pandas` you can prepare a data-frame from hourly data like follows:
+After using `NumPy` to create arrays for hourly data, you can use `Pandas` to create a DataFrame from hourly data like follows:

 ```python
 import pandas as pd